 On January 25, 2017, the Court issued its Memorandum and Order granting Defendants' Motion to Dismiss.
-The Court found that Plaintiff's claims were preempted by the Labor Management Relations Act ("LMRA") and that he failed to state a claim under the LMRA.
+The Court found that Plaintiff's claims were preempted by the Labor Management Relations Act ("LMRA") and that she failed to state a claim under the LMRA.
 Plaintiff has now filed a Motion to Alter or Amend the Judgment pursuant to Fed.
 R. Civ.
 P. 59 (Doc.
-16).
+21).
 For the reasons stated below, the Court denies Plaintiff's motion.
 Rule 59(e) permits a party to request reconsideration and alteration of a final judgment.
 The Court will reconsider and alter an earlier judgment if the movant presents evidence of (1) an intervening change in the controlling law, (2) newly discovered evidence, or (3) the need to correct clear error in the earlier judgment.
 Rule 59(e) is not, however, an appropriate vehicle for revisiting issues already considered or arguing matters that were not raised in prior briefs.

 Plaintiff does not even reference the Rule 59(e) standard and offers no valid reason for the Court to reconsider its earlier judgment.
-Instead, Plaintiff seeks to revisit issues already considered or attempts to assert arguments that he previously failed to present.
-Specifically, Plaintiff takes issue with the Court deciding Defendants' Motion to Dismiss without considering his response.
-Plaintiff, however, did not file a response to the Motion to Dismiss in this case.
+Instead, Plaintiff seeks to revisit issues already considered or attempts to assert arguments that she previously failed to present.
+Specifically, Plaintiff takes issue with the Court deciding Defendants' Motion to Dismiss without considering her response.

+Plaintiff had 21 days to file a response to Defendants' motion and failed to do so.
+Instead, Plaintiff filed a response approximately 45 days later.
 D. Kan.
 Rule 6.1(d)(2) requires a response to a dispositive motion to be filed within 21 days.
 D. Kan.
-Rule 7.4(b) states that

-[a]bsent a showing of excusable neglect, a party or attorney who fails to file a responsive brief or memorandum within the time specified in D. Kan.
+Rule 7.4(b) states that "[a]bsent a showing of excusable neglect, a party or attorney who fails to file a responsive brief or memorandum within the time specified in D. Kan.
 Rule 6.1(d) waives the right to later file such brief or memorandum.
 If a responsive brief or memorandum is not filed within the Rule 6.1(d) time requirements, the court will consider and decide the motion as an uncontested motion.
-Ordinarily, the Court will grant the motion without further notice.
+Ordinarily, the Court will grant the motion without further notice."
+Finally, D. Kan.
+Rule 15.1 requires that a party must first seek permission to file a document out of time.
+Plaintiff did not seek the Court's permission and never asserted any reason, let alone excusable neglect, for the